LassoSoft/Lasso-HTML.mode/README.md

 Installation
 ------------

-Download/extract the zip or clone this repo, rename to `Lasso-HTML.mode`, and drop into `~/Library/Application Support/Coda 2/Modes`.
+Download/extract the zip or clone this repo, rename the folder to `Lasso-HTML.mode`, and double-click the resulting package.
+Or, drop into `~/Library/Application Support/Coda 2/Modes`.
 If that folder doesn't exist, create it.

 Then, have Coda use the mode either by opening its Preferences and assigning the ".lasso" extension to Lasso-HTML under Editor > Custom Syntax Modes, or